TDPrabhu/Capstone-Project/README.md

 # Capstone-Project

-**Objective :**  To Anlayse on the visa type of the immigrants and maximum number of visa type each states owns .
+**Objective :**  To Anlayse the total number of visa type of the immigrants and also to know the maximum count of visa type statewise.

-The purpose of this project is to create an ETL pipeline(etl.py) which extracts the data (i94\_jan16\_sub.sas7bdat, usa-cities-demography.csv), convert them into parquet format and store them in the S3 bucket.
-After the file saved in the S3 bucket, we load them in to the Redshift database for the data consumers to consume the data.
+The purpose of this project is to create an ETL pipeline(etl.py) which extracts the data (i94\_jan16\_sub.sas7bdat, usa-cities-demography.csv), convert them into parquet format and store them in the S3 bucket and then finally load into RedShift DB.
+From this DB the analyst can consume the data.

-Redshift is designed with fact table and multiple dimension tables with required constraints on the column.
+**Architecture Diagram :**
+The dimentional model which i adopted is based on star schema.

-Have used Python and its library to extract, transform and load data (etl).
-Python script etl.py is used for extracting the data from the files provided, transform and store the data in the database.
-The script uses psycopg2 package to data munging and connect to the database.
-It does all the required validation like checking for the duplicate before inserting the data into the DB.
+For ETL(Extract , transform and load) i have used the python programming.For extraction and transformation i have used pandas and pyarrow libraries and to transfer the files to S3 bucket, i have used s3fs libraries.
+The script uses psycopg2 package for data munging and also to connect to the database and load the data.
+Before inserting the data, i have included the validation to avoid the redudant data.

  ![alt tag](https://github.com/TDPrabhu/Capstone-Project/blob/master/Architecture.PNG)

 **Dataset :**

-I have used the data set provided by udacity .
-Have chossen 2 different type of data set (i94\_jan16\_sub.sas7bdat , usa-cities-demography.csv ) .
+I have used the data set provided by the Udacity, of that i have choosen 2 different data set (i94\_jan16\_sub.sas7bdat , usa-cities-demography.csv ) .

    1)i94\_jan16\_sub.sas7bdat has more than 2.8 million records .
-   2)usa-cities-demography.csv has nearly than 3 thousand reocrds .
+   2)usa-cities-demography.csv has nearly 3 thousand reocrds .

 **Explore and Assess the Data :**

- Below is the assumption on the data columns, after the analysis on the data fetched from i94\_jan16\_sub.sas7bdat.
+ Below is the assumption of the data columns, after analysis on the data fetched from i94\_jan16\_sub.sas7bdat.
  Loaded the complete data set into pandas and analysed the data set .

 Example :- da.cicid.isnull().sum().sum() to check for the null values